Vanda Pharmaceuticals (NASDAQ:VNDA) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Vanda Pharmaceuticals (NASDAQ:VNDA) from a hold rating to a buy rating in a research report released on Saturday, Zacks.com reports.
-The brokerage currently has $14.00 price objective on the biopharmaceutical company’s stock.
+Zacks Investment Research upgraded shares of Vanda Pharmaceuticals (NASDAQ:VNDA) from a hold rating to a buy rating in a report published on Friday, Zacks.com reports.
+The firm currently has $15.00 price target on the biopharmaceutical company’s stock.

 According to Zacks, “Vanda Pharmaceuticals Inc. is a biopharmaceutical company focused on the development and commercialization of clinical-stage product candidates for central nervous system disorders.
 It is developing important new medicines to improve the lives of patients.
 It uses new technologies, including genetics & genomics, to inform our drug discovery, our clinical trials, and our commercial positioning of our compounds.
 The Company has three product candidates in clinical development.
 It’s lead product candidate, iloperidone, is a compound for the treatment of schizophrenia & bipolar disorder & is in a Phase III clinical trial for schizophrenia.
 It’s second product candidate, is a compound for the treatment of insomnia & depression which is currently in a Phase III clinical trial for insomnia.
 It’s third product candidate, is a compound for the treatment of excessive sleepiness & is ready for a Phase II clinical trial. “

-Several other equities analysts also recently issued reports on VNDA.
-ValuEngine raised shares of Vanda Pharmaceuticals from a sell rating to a hold rating in a research note on Thursday, October 1st.
-UBS Group raised shares of Vanda Pharmaceuticals from a neutral rating to a buy rating and set a $14.00 price target for the company in a research note on Thursday, October 29th.
-Smith Barney Citigroup upgraded shares of Vanda Pharmaceuticals from a neutral rating to a buy rating in a research report on Thursday, October 29th.
-BidaskClub upgraded shares of Vanda Pharmaceuticals from a sell rating to a hold rating in a research report on Saturday, October 10th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of Vanda Pharmaceuticals from a neutral rating to a buy rating and set a $14.00 price objective for the company in a research report on Thursday, October 29th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and five have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Hold and a consensus target price of $15.14.
+Several other research analysts have also issued reports on the company.
+BidaskClub raised Vanda Pharmaceuticals from a sell rating to a hold rating in a research report on Saturday, October 10th.
+Smith Barney Citigroup raised Vanda Pharmaceuticals from a neutral rating to a buy rating in a research report on Thursday, October 29th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised Vanda Pharmaceuticals from a neutral rating to a buy rating and set a $14.00 target price for the company in a research report on Thursday, October 29th.
+ValuEngine raised Vanda Pharmaceuticals from a sell rating to a hold rating in a research report on Thursday, October 1st.
+Finally, Jefferies Financial Group raised their target price on Vanda Pharmaceuticals from $16.00 to $18.00 in a research report on Thursday.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the stock.
+The stock currently has a consensus rating of Hold and an average price target of $15.63.

-Vanda Pharmaceuticals (NASDAQ:VNDA) last released its quarterly earnings results on Wednesday, October 28th.
-The biopharmaceutical company reported $0.11 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.08 by $0.03.
-Vanda Pharmaceuticals had a net margin of 47.31% and a return on equity of 27.43%.
-As a group, sell-side analysts expect that Vanda Pharmaceuticals will post 0.31 earnings per share for the current year.
+Vanda Pharmaceuticals (NASDAQ:VNDA) last announced its quarterly earnings results on Wednesday, October 28th.
+The biopharmaceutical company reported $0.11 EPS for the quarter, beating the Zacks’ consensus estimate of $0.08 by $0.03.
+Vanda Pharmaceuticals had a return on equity of 27.43% and a net margin of 47.31%.
+The company had revenue of $60.31 million during the quarter, compared to analysts’ expectations of $64.00 million.
+On average, research analysts anticipate that Vanda Pharmaceuticals will post 0.31 earnings per share for the current fiscal year.

-Large investors have recently bought and sold shares of the business.
-Advisor Group Holdings Inc. acquired a new stake in Vanda Pharmaceuticals in the first quarter worth $28,000.
-Meeder Asset Management Inc. grew its holdings in Vanda Pharmaceuticals by 79.2% in the third quarter.
-Meeder Asset Management Inc. now owns 5,661 shares of the biopharmaceutical company’s stock worth $55,000 after purchasing an additional 2,502 shares during the period.
-DekaBank Deutsche Girozentrale acquired a new stake in Vanda Pharmaceuticals in the third quarter worth $73,000.
-Diversified Trust Co acquired a new stake in Vanda Pharmaceuticals in the third quarter worth $99,000.
-Finally, Pacer Advisors Inc. grew its holdings in Vanda Pharmaceuticals by 109.0% in the third quarter.
-Pacer Advisors Inc. now owns 10,817 shares of the biopharmaceutical company’s stock worth $104,000 after purchasing an additional 5,641 shares during the period.
+Hedge funds have recently bought and sold shares of the company.
+Advisor Group Holdings Inc. bought a new position in shares of Vanda Pharmaceuticals in the 1st quarter worth about $28,000.
+Meeder Asset Management Inc. grew its stake in shares of Vanda Pharmaceuticals by 79.2% in the 3rd quarter.
+Meeder Asset Management Inc. now owns 5,661 shares of the biopharmaceutical company’s stock valued at $55,000 after buying an additional 2,502 shares during the period.
+DekaBank Deutsche Girozentrale acquired a new stake in shares of Vanda Pharmaceuticals in the 3rd quarter valued at about $73,000.
+Zurcher Kantonalbank Zurich Cantonalbank grew its stake in shares of Vanda Pharmaceuticals by 147.0% in the 2nd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 9,575 shares of the biopharmaceutical company’s stock valued at $110,000 after buying an additional 5,699 shares during the period.
+Finally, Diversified Trust Co acquired a new stake in shares of Vanda Pharmaceuticals in the 3rd quarter valued at about $99,000.

 Vanda Pharmaceuticals Inc, a biopharmaceutical company, focuses on the development and commercialization of therapies to address high unmet medical needs.
 The company's marketed products include HETLIOZ for the treatment of non-24-hour sleep-wake disorders; and Fanapt for the treatment of schizophrenia.